pythonForIdiots/pythonflaskcourse/step2/readme.md

 # Writing your first flask app
 1. We gonna start with a simple hello world app!
 The first step is creating a file app.py in your application folder.
-2. Subsequently use Visual Studio Code to insert following code step by step:
+2. Subsequently use Visual Studio Code to insert following code step by step.
+Lines that start with "#“ do not contain code, but helpful instructions for you:
 ```python
 #Load the applications you need to run for your first webserver
 from flask import Flask